-Centers for Medicare and Medicaid Services (CMS) recently published revised instructions for its payment review contractors.
+Centers for Medicare and Medicaid Services (CMS) has published revised instructions for its payment review contractors.
 These instructions state that templates do not generate acceptable documentation:

 "Review contractors shall remember that progress notes created with Limited Space Templates in the absence of other acceptable medical record entries do NOT constitute sufficient documentation of a face-to-face visit and medical examination."